Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Introduction

 \section{Introduction}

-Discrete Empirical Interpolation Method (DEIM) estimates a function from its partial pointwise observations.
+Discrete Empirical Interpolation Method (DEIM) is a framework for estimating a function from its partial pointwise observations.
 Such estimations are routinely needed for downstream tasks such as forecasting \cite{ghadami2022}, control \cite{da2021}, classification \cite{ahmed2021}, and sensitivity analysis \cite{hoffman2020}.
-DEIM is a linear method in that it estimates the unknown function as a linear combination of empirically prescribed basis functions~\cite{chaturantabut2010,drmac2016}.
+DEIM is a linear method in that it estimates the unknown function as a linear combination of empirically prescribed basis functions~\cite{barrault2004,chaturantabut2010,drmac2016}.
 As such, it is simple, interpretable, and computationally inexpensive, in comparison to other reconstruction methods, such as autoencoders~\cite{Dawson2024}.

 However, DEIM may produce physically inconsistent reconstructions when applied to a function with a restricted range.
 In many physical systems, quantities of interest have naturally imposed upper and/or lower bounds.
 For instance, mass density is intrinsically nonnegative.
 Likewise, quantities describing the probability of an event must lie between 0 and 1.
 In such cases, DEIM may generate reconstructions with values outside the physical bounds, leading to substantial reconstruction errors.
 Moreover, these unphysical values may impede downstream tasks such as forecasting, control, and uncertainty quantification.